 How does Encryption Work?

-There are 3 steps involved in Encryption of data.
+There are 3 steps involved in the Encryption of data.
 First, you take some data as input that you want to Encrypt alongside with a key (such as Password or passphrase).
-Once you have both, you will send both as input to an Encryption algorithm.
+Once you have both, you will send both as input to an encryption algorithm.

 Some Benefits of Encryption

-There are some other tools to password protect a folder or some data for local storage that someone you can choose, but Encryption is the only true way to secure data in its entirety.
+There are some other tools to password protect a folder or some local storage data that someone you can choose, but Encryption is the only true way to secure data in its entirety.
 This is possible because, without proper decryption of data, no one can use it.

-Data Encryption is not only useful for companies or military, but normal computer users can also use it to store sensitive information such as Bank Account details, medical records, etc. safe.
+Data Encryption is not only useful for companies or the military, but normal computer users can also use it to store sensitive information such as Bank Account details, medical records, etc., safe.
 Without proper Encryption, anyone who can access the device will be able to see and copy it.

 Types of Encryption

 Asymmetric Encryption is the type when 2 keys are used by both parties, one key for Encryption and another for the Decryption of data.
-In this, one key is called Private Key and the second key is called Public Key.
-The Public key is used for the encryption of data and it can be handed over to anyone without any trouble.
+In this, one key is called Private Key, and the second key is called Public Key.
+The Public key is used for encrypting data, and it can be handed over to anyone without any trouble.
 The private key is used for decryption and is not shared with anyone.

 Uses of Encryption